haroonalrasheed/641a/select-publications/index.md

 <a href="http://dx.doi.org/10.1177/0963662513514173" target="_blank">&quot;New Surveillance Technologies and their Publics: A Case of Biometrics&quot;</a>, with K. P. Donovan,<i>&nbsp;Public Understanding of Science</i>&nbsp;24(7): 842–857, 2015<i>&nbsp;</i>[ISSN 0963-6625]

-<a href="http://personal.lse.ac.uk/whitley/allpubs/hos2014.pdf" target="_blank">&quot;From Surveillance-by-Design to Privacy-by-Design: Evolving Identity Policy in the UK&quot;, with E. A. Whitley &amp; G. Hosein, in&nbsp;<a href="http://www.amazon.co.uk/Histories-Surveillance-Europe-Beyond-Boersma/dp/0415829461" target="_blank"><i>Histories of State Surveillance in Europe and Beyond</i></a>, edited by K. Boersma, R. van Brakel, C. Fonio &amp; P. Wagenaar, Routledge: 205-219, 2014 [ISBN-13: 978-0-415-82946-5]
+<a href="http://personal.lse.ac.uk/whitley/allpubs/hos2014.pdf" target="_blank">&quot;From Surveillance-by-Design to Privacy-by-Design: Evolving Identity Policy in the UK&quot;</a>, with E. A. Whitley &amp; G. Hosein, in&nbsp;<a href="http://www.amazon.co.uk/Histories-Surveillance-Europe-Beyond-Boersma/dp/0415829461" target="_blank"><i>Histories of State Surveillance in Europe and Beyond</i></a>, edited by K. Boersma, R. van Brakel, C. Fonio &amp; P. Wagenaar, Routledge: 205-219, 2014 [ISBN-13: 978-0-415-82946-5]

 <a href="http://firstmonday.org/ojs/index.php/fm/article/view/4351/3820" target="_blank">&quot;The Rise of African SIM Registration: The Emerging Dynamics of Regulatory Change&quot;</a>,&nbsp;with K. P. Donovan,&nbsp;<i>First Monday&nbsp;</i>19(2-3), 2014<i>&nbsp;</i>[ISSN 1396-0466]